ceeoinnovations/NEFIRST-alum-2025/projects/README.md

 By rotating and pressing the Qwiic Twist sensor, users can collect distance and speed data, which are used to perform a linear regression and subsequently control a robot using a proportional control algorithm based on the collected data.

-## line Follower - Reinforcement Learning
+## Path Follower - Reinforcement Learning

 The system uses Q-learning, where training data populates a Q-table of state-action pairs.
 Users can train the robot by pressing the Qwiic Twist, enabling it to learn optimal driving actions, and then test its performance by leveraging learned knowledge.